Disavowedd/CSARCH2/README.md

 | **2** |     2     |     6     |     10    |     14    |     50    |     54    |     58    |     62    |
 | **3** |     3     |     7     |     11    |     15    |     51    |     55    |     59    |     63    |

+The simulation records 256 memory accesses with 96 hits and 160 misses, giving a 37.50% hit rate and 62.50% miss rate.
+The average memory access time is: (96×16)+(160×177)/256 = 116.62ns
+where:
+- Cache hit time = 16 ns
+- Cache miss time = 177 ns

+The total memory access time is: 96×16+160×177 = 29856ns

+The cache initially experiences high miss rates due to filling and MRU-based replacements.
+However, once the working set stabilizes, hit rates improve, enhancing overall performance.

 ##### b.)
 Random Sequence
 ##### c.)
 Mid-Repeat Blocks: